jucse-29/Exam_bill_system_ju/README.md

 **Server:** Django

-## special thanks to our team leader  akila nipo
+Special Thanks 💚 to our repected supervisor `Anup Majumder`